pochurusupraja/Supply-chain-visibility-and-optimization-project/README.md

 The main objectives of this project are:

-- To understand and analyze supply chain-related data.
+- To understand and analyze supply chain data.
-- To clean and preprocess the dataset.
+- To preprocess and clean the available datasets.
-- To identify important data patterns and trends.
-- To perform exploratory data analysis.
+- To perform data analysis and identify useful patterns.
-- To develop meaningful KPIs for supply chain analysis.
+- To develop meaningful Key Performance Indicators (KPIs).
+- To analyze supplier and carrier performance.
+- To analyze transportation costs and routes.
+- To evaluate warehouse efficiency.
-- To create effective data visualizations.
+- To create meaningful visualizations and reports.
-- To develop interactive Power BI dashboards.
+- To develop interactive dashboards using Microsoft Power BI.
-- To provide useful insights for supply chain visibility and optimization.
+- To provide insights that support supply chain visibility and optimization.
-- To present the project findings through dashboards and reports.
+- To present the findings through dashboards, reports, and presentations.

 ---